usafowose/RetPort/wireframe.md

    Occupation?
    Do You Know Where You Want To Retire?
     - If so, where?
 If not, move on.
-    * No DB, just stream responses through fs module to json file.
+    * No DB, just stream responses through fs module to txt file.

 2. If a retiree doesn't have many retirement plans yet, this app would be hard to implement without suggestions.